cisagov/LME/docs/markdown/reference/troubleshooting.md

 ```

 ### Containers restarting/not running:
-Usually if you have issues with containers restarting there is probably something wrong with your host or the container itself.
+Usually if you have issues with containers restarting, there is probably something wrong with your host or the container itself.
 Like in the above sample, a wrong password could be preventing the Elastic Stack from operating properly.
 You can check the container logs like so:
 ```
 #TO list the name of the container
 sudo docker ps --format "{{.Names}}"